actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * A intranet/wiki or enterprise social network to Learn about different teams, key members and pictures.
 On day one, one can easily get overwhelmed with lots of new names and faces.
 * Create a Glossary of Terms [e.g. a Minipedia] for describing any organisation specific acronyms or terms
    * Create an on-boarding wiki page (i.e. Confluence/Google Docs) e.g. https://wiki.mozilla.org/Devops/onboarding
-    * :+1: For Open, online and easy to reach [checklists](https://github.com/annahsebok/onboarding-documents-1/blob/master/Checklists/team-based-checklists/devops-new-hire-checklist.md)
+   * :+1: For Open,online and easy to reach [checklists](https://github.com/annahsebok/onboarding-documents-1/blob/master/Checklists/team-based-checklists/devops-new-hire-checklist.md)

 ### Operations